 2. Open a New Message or tap on an existing Message thread of the Person that you want to send Photos to.

-3. Write your Message and tap on the More > icon (See image below)
+3. Write your Message and tap on the More > icon.

-5. Depending on your case, tap on “Recent Photos” or “All Photos” and select the Photos that you want to share by tapping on them.
+5. On the next screen, select Photos that you want to share by tapping on them.

 As you select photos, you will see individual photos being attached to the Message body, instead of iCloud Photo link.

-6. Once all the Photos are attached to the Message, tap on the Send button and all the actual selected Photos will be send to your Recipient.
+6. Once all the Photos are attached to Message, tap on the Send button to send your Message along with all the selected Photos.